 To help you plan your trip, we also created a map of the complete Ring Road itinerary indicating all the places mentioned in this article.
-You can see a photo of the map below and at the bottom of this article, you can also find an interactive version of this map that you can save to your phone and use during your trip.
+You can see a photo of the map below.
+At the bottom of this article, you can also find an interactive version of this map that you can save to your phone and use during your trip.

 Good to know: The Ring Road trip itinerary described below can best be done between May and September – beginning of October.
 While – weather permitting – you can drive the Ring Road of Iceland in any season, we don’t recommend a self-drive road trip in winter because Icelandic weather is really unpredictable.
 Driving in Iceland in winter is often not for the faint-hearted.

 TIP: Using the detailed Ring Road itinerary, our suggestions, and tips below, you will be easily able to plan your own perfect self-drive road trip in Iceland.
-However, if you find it overwhelming, you can also book this self-drive package that covers a very similar itinerary.
+However, if you find it overwhelming, you can also book a guided multi-day tour that covers the entire Ring Road.
 And if you are visiting in winter and/or rather go with an organized tour, this 8-day tour is one of the best options for the entire Ring Road.
 Plus, you have to add a day in Reykjavik in the beginning and also at the end of the trip, so it’s also 10 days in total.

 This is our recommended 10-day itinerary for Iceland’s Ring Road: